kspalaiologos/cbbs-rng/README.md

 ## Improvements

 A better starting prime generation algorithm.
+Decrease the overhead of the generator.
+Currently the stream mode at 8192 bits of security generates outputs at around 5KB/s.
+This is not acceptable for most applications.
+But BBS is also a bad algorithm performance-wise.